haru02w/dotfiles/README.md

 This is my Nix Flake with configs for my computers.

-This is a highly opionated config, where the file-structure generate the config as needed.
+This is a highly opinionated config, where the file-structure generate the config as needed.